|

 On 03 October 1939, U-35 sighted the Britain-bound DIAMANTIS, a Greek steamer of 4990t, 40 miles west of Scillies off Lands End.
 U-35 surfaced in bad weather and warned those aboard that their ship was about to be sunk.
 As the sea was rough and unsuitable for normal lifeboat operations, the crew of 28 men were taken aboard U-35.

-of the DIAMANTIS crew; painting by Heinz
+Rescue of the DIAMANTIS crew; painting by Heinz Pfeifer.

 In the late afternoon of October 4th, after 30 to 35 hours on board, the Greeks were landed in Dingle Bay, in neutral Ireland, on a beach lined by local people.
 U-35 crew member Walter Kalabuch rowed the Greeks, several at a time, from the U-boat to the shore (He was awarded the Iron Cross, second class, for this on 12 October 1939).
 When all were ashore U-35 left slowly on the surface, watched by onlookers until it disappeared into the fog.